SOLVENCY II SOLUTIONS LTD – PRIVACY NOTICE

 However, no system is entirely secure.
 We encourage users to take reasonable precautions such as using strong passwords and keeping login credentials confidential.

-Changes to This Privacy Statement
+Changes to This Privacy Notice

-We may update this Privacy Statement from time to time to reflect changes in our practices or legal obligations.
+We may update this Privacy Notice from time to time to reflect changes in our practices or legal obligations.
 When we do, we will revise the “last updated” date at the bottom of the page.
 We recommend reviewing this page periodically to stay informed about how we process your data.

-Last updated: 29th July 2025
+Last updated: 27th August 2025